 The rebranded version of TwitterBar is still awaiting approval by Mozilla, but you can install it manually here.
 More information on the TwitterBar-to-HootBar change is available at HootSuite’s “TwitterBar to HootBar” transition page.

-11 Responses to “TwitterBar is now HootBar”
+11 comments on “TwitterBar is now HootBar

-1. Mark Lynch Says:
+1. Mark Lynch says:

 This is a completely miserable move from my point of view.